 Can you copy ESXi VM files to USB drive

-When talking about backups, there is a golden 3-2-1 principle: keep 3 copies of data, store on 2 types of media, and keep at least 1 offsite.
+When talking about backups, there is a golden 3-2-1 backup rule: keep 3 copies of data, store on 2 types of media, and keep at least 1 offsite.
 This explains well the importance of storing backups offsite.

 Therefore, you may be wondering, can you copy a VMware ESXi VM or files inside the VM to USB drive?